mchalapuk/hyper-text-slider-node-tutorial/doc/1_setup.sh.md

 ```

 Properly configured gulp (more on that later) will invoke browserify to compile
-JavaScript sources (which uses node modules) and sass module to compile
+JavaScript sources and sass module to&nbsp;compile Sass sources.
-Sass sources.
 Compilation will produce JavaScript and CSS code that can be run
 in a web browser.

 ## 1.2.
 Directory structure